 Bob Toevs, a spokesman for Dish, declined to comment on the use of proceeds from the bond sales beyond the “general corporate purposes” outlined in a July 19 regulatory filing.

-The company has about $10.1 billion of bonds (DISH) outstanding, including the latest issues, and it doesn’t have any loans, Bloomberg data show.
+The company has about $10.1 billion of bonds (DISH:US) outstanding, including the latest issues, and it doesn’t have any loans, Bloomberg data show.

 Dish raised $1.9 billion, up from an earlier-marketed $1.5 billion, in a two-part debt offering in May.
 The deal included sales of $900 million of 4.625 percent, five-year notes and $1 billion of 5.875 percent, 10-year debt via the company’s Dish DBS Corp. unit.